 When the source is a principle

 Both of them arrived at the meeting ready for a productive conversation.
-John’s idea of what that entailed involved applying a principle taken from the Bible.
+John’s idea of what that entailed involved applying a biblical principle.
 That principle was that his role among this group of people was to “correct unsound doctrine and refute those who contradict it (Titus 1:9).”

-John came prepared with a long list of Bible verses that would prove that his point of view on the subject was correct.
+John came prepared with a long list of Bible verses that would provide examples of his point of view on the subject being correct.
 When it was his turn to speak, he got combative, started calling out relational mistakes that Greg had made in the past and dove into reading Bible verses about leadership with conviction.

-Second, he took a principle from the Bible and applied it without the motivation and character of the Spirit of God.
+Second, he took a biblical principle and applied it without the motivation and character of the Spirit of God.

 When even if you’re right, you’re wrong